 In respect to the relationship of a husband and wife, Allah the Almighty states:

-‘Your wives are a tilth for you; so approach your tilth when and how you like and send ahead for yourselves; and fear Allah and know that you shall meet Him; and give good tidings to those who obey.’
-(2:224)
+‘Your wives are a tilth for you; so approach your tilth when and how you like and send ahead some good for yourselves; and fear Allah and know that you shall meet Him; and give good tidings to those who obey.’

-In accordance with the prophesies of our Holy Master and Chosen One, Muhammad (sa), Islam was revived in this era with the advent of the Judge and Arbiter, the Promised Messiah (as).
+This metaphor in the Holy Qur’an also sheds light on the relationship between husband and wife.
+In accordance with the prophecies of our Holy Master and Chosen One, Muhammad (sa), Islam was revived in this era with the advent of the Judge and Arbiter, the Promised Messiah (as).
 In his ever-insightful commentary of this verse, he states:

 ‘Your women are your tilth for yielding your offspring.
 Thus, approach your tilth in whatever manner you please.
 Bear this similitude of a tilth in mind; in other words, do not copulate with them in a manner that prevents the conception of a child.
 In early Islam, some men would restrain themselves from ejaculating and would ejaculate after withdrawing themselves.
 This verse has forbidden them from doing so and has thus regarded women as a tilth – land which yields every type of produce.
 Thus, in this verse God has unequivocally stated that because a woman is likened to a tilth that yields offspring as its produce, it is impermissible to prevent this tilth from bearing children.
 Indeed, if the woman is ill and it is certain that pregnancy will risk her death and if there are any other preventative factors then these would be considered as exemptions.
 Otherwise, according to Islamic law, it is unlawful to practice birth control.’